You’ve read the labels on sausage, right?

 - Stir ingredients together and store in an airtight jar.

 I’ve never added too much fennel.
 Maybe it’s impossible to add too much fennel!
 (You can buy fennel from Mountain Rose Herbs if you don’t have a local source for bulk spices.)

-This recipe and a whole bunch of other DIY stuff to help you make processed recipes healthier are coming soon in a new eBook, Better Than a Box!
+This recipe and a whole bunch of other DIY stuff to help you make processed recipes healthier are available in my eBook, Better Than a Box!
 It’s part recipes, part tutorial on how to reverse engineer your own recipes to make them totally real food.
-I can’t wait!